Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-North Kellyville has 50 active public transport stops.
-These are served by buses on 41 different routes, offering a total of 2,451 weekly passenger trips.
-The average distance from residents to the nearest stop is 221 meters.
+North Kellyville has 50 active public transport stops, all of which are bus stops.
+These stops are served by 41 different routes that together facilitate 2,451 weekly passenger trips.
+The accessibility of these services is rated as good, with residents on average being located 221 meters from the nearest stop.

 Frequently Asked Questions - Transport